 These last two suggestions are often the most difficult.
-Many of our clients have spent much of their adult lives acting as the patriarch or matriarch of their extended family, the one on whom everyone depends for counsel, direction and financial support - even for lodging, if a job falls through or a marriage dissolves.
+Many of our clients have spent much of their adult lives acting as the patriarch or matriarch of their extended family, the one on whom everyone depends for counsel, direction and financial support - perhaps even for lodging if a job falls through, a marriage dissolves, or an adult child can't find high-paying employment.

-But in retirement, the cost of remaining the family's "deep pocket" can be huge.
-Consuming your limited capital to fund the lifestyles of your children and grandchildren is the most common way we have seen, over our thirty years of advising clients, that retirees run out of money.
+Once you retire, the cost of remaining the family's "deep pocket" can be huge.
+Consuming your limited capital to fund the lifestyles of your children and grandchildren is the most common way we have seen, over our forty years of advising clients, that retirees run out of money.

-Remember, your kids and grandkids can change their lifestyles more easily than you can replace capital.
+Remember, your kids and grandkids can change their lifestyles more easily than you can replace your capital.
 If you are considering providing financial help to your heirs during your lifetime, be aware of the difference between emergency assistance on the one hand, and lifestyle support or on the other hand.
 If your daughter and son-in-law bought a too-expensive house, and they are now underwater, paying their monthly mortgage depletes your capital, while only delaying the inevitable sale at a loss.